- Global significance

 - Our courses

 - We aim to help students at all levels reach their Chinese language goals.
 Beginner courses start with basic spoken phrases for daily communication, while intermediate and advanced courses cover listening, speaking, reading and writing.
 Our students are all ages – from those in their late teens to those in their late seventies.
-We also offer after-school classes for children.

 - Simple grammar